Ford Money entered the UK savings market in April 2017 and has featured in our best buy tables on a regular basis since then.

 It is also worth noting that Ford Money has its ‘Our Best Rate Guarantee’.
 They say “on variable rate products, we promise you’ll always receive the same rate as new customers on like-for-like products.
 And on our fixed rate products, you’ll receive the interest shown at the time you apply or if we increase our product before you make your initial deposit, you’ll receive the higher interest rate”.

-The Flexible Saver can be opened with £1, whereas the fixed rate ISAs can be opened with a minimum of £500.
+The Flexible Saver and cash ISA can be opened with £1, whereas the fixed rate accounts can be opened with a minimum of £500.
 All accounts can be opened online or by telephone.
 The cash ISAs accept transfers in from existing ISAs.

 What is also interesting about Ford Money is that it offers a ‘portfolio ISA’ arrangement – so you can open more than one type of cash ISA with the provider in the same tax year.